justinsoon/Starship/Menu Tools/readme.md

   - press F2 to save on mod page / item page
   - press ALT + Q to go to item page from merchant setting page
   - press ALT + W to go to item categories page from merchant setting page
+  - press ALT + 1 to go to item modifier page from item setting page
   - customize key used by change the keycode. get you val from https://keycode.info/

 ## Macros